 Manage SaaS Subscriptions

 Onboarding new employees is difficult but essential work.
-A SaaS management solution can make user management easy through workflows for app provisioning.
-Additionally, some SaaS management tools provide a sanctioned way to add or request any SaaS application available in the company, like an application catalog.
+An effective SaaS management solution can make user management easy through workflows for app provisioning.
+Additionally, some SaaS management tools provide a sanctioned way to add or request any SaaS app available in the company, like an application catalog.

 Improper offboarding represents a massive surface area for SaaS security to fail.
 SaaS management features the ability to operationalize offboarding—in some cases, this can be done within moments of an employee leaving the company.
 This improves security and license management.

 Monitoring Application Adoption

 Application adoption is not just about how many people access the app but how many use it.
 A SaaS Management Platform helps you see every SaaS tool used within the company.

 From the rockstars to the deadweight, to the shadow IT.

 Management and security are top concerns for your software stack.
 While not a pure governance platform, SaaS management provides governance, access control, and visibility for multi-SaaS environments.